 There’s no such thing as a “standard” manslaughter case in Buchanan County, MO, and we don’t treat it that way.
 We dig into the details, using our full range of resources to break down exactly what happened, what the evidence really shows, and where the prosecution is vulnerable.
 Whether it’s intent, recklessness, or causation, we build a defense designed specifically for your situation.

-Client-Centered Approach Focused on Protecting Your Future
+Focused on One Thing: Protecting Your Future

 This isn’t just about the case, it’s about your life after it.
 A manslaughter charge in Buchanan County, MO can follow you for years if it’s not handled the right way.
 Our team is available around the clock to protect your freedom, defend your record, and put you in the best possible position to move forward.

-Defending Manslaughter Charges in Buchanan County, MO
+Manslaughter Defense Strategies in Buchanan County, MO

 A manslaughter charge in Buchanan County, MO may be serious, but it’s not a foregone conclusion.
 There are multiple ways to push back, challenge the prosecution, and in some cases get the charges reduced or dismissed altogether.

-- Not Truly Reckless Behavior: The State must demonstrate that you knowingly disregarded a substantial risk—not simply that an unfortunate event occurred.
+- Lack of Recklessness: The State must demonstrate that you knowingly disregarded a substantial risk—not simply that an unfortunate event occurred.

-- No Criminal Negligence: A simple mistake isn’t enough.
+- Absence of Criminal Negligence: A simple mistake isn’t enough.
 The State must show a higher level of fault.

 Talk to a Buchanan County, MO Manslaughter Defense Lawyer Right Away